YangHuaLab/EigenRF/README.md

 This research was funded by the National Key R&D Program of China and the National Natural Science Foundation of China.

 # Authors:
-Chencheng Tang, Dongfang Huang, Xudong Xing, Hua Yang.
+Chencheng Tang, Dongfang Huang, Xudong Xing and Hua Yang.